List of That Time I Got Reincarnated as a Slime characters: Moderate Harlequin Alliance

+Eva is the elder of the Dark Elves and a member of the Moderate Harlequin Alliance, known as the "No Face".
+She swore loyalty to Kazalim and they lived together through history, serving under him, then Clayman, and later the resurrected Kazalim as Kagali.

 Kingdom of Eurazania

 A country located south of the Great Jura Forest, and is inhabited by various bestial beastmen.
 It is currently controlled by Carrion and is a part of Milim's territory.